kaifishr/MathLang/README.md

 - How does the network perform if it has more time to "think"?
     - Is it possible to "simulate" big networks.
 - How do meta layers perform?
+- Can mathematical expressions used for a pretraining strategy for langauge modles.

 ## TODOs